nozzlegear/Riddlevox/README.md

 var autoOpenIfPreviouslyInteracted: false;
 ```

-Configure the rest of the options and then start Nozzlegear:
+Configure the rest of the options and then start Riddlevox:

 ```
 var options = {